 There’s a small scale model of Tiber Island in Rome in the shape of a boat in the basin.
 At the center of the island is a statue of Victorious Rome, sculpted by Pietro Lamotte, and the Roman She Wolf nursing the twins Romulus and Remus.
 (The original She Wolf sculpture is in Rome’s Capitoline Museums.)

 Some original parts of the Rometta ensemble — including the Colosseum, Pantheon, and Arch of Titus — were demolished by the passage of time.

 At the center of the Villa d’Este gardens lies the beautiful Fountain of the Dragons.
 It’s a true gem incorporating the best of art, architecture, and sculpture.

 This fountain was also designed by Ligorio, who created two harmonious staircases to embrace the vivacious fountain.
 Four moss covered dragons, meant to be frightening, spout rockets of water though open mouths.

 The fountain is also known as the Fountain of the Girandola, which means rotating waterworks.
 Recently restored, the fountain spouts mighty jets of water skyward in a complicated pattern.

-Then stroll along the Avenue of the Hundred Fountains, leading from the Rometta Fountain to the Fountain of Ovato.
+Then, stroll along the enchanting Avenue of the Hundred Fountains, which leads from the Rometta Fountain to the Fountain of Ovato.
 Allegorically, the avenue represents the Aniene River, which runs from Tivoli to Rome.